erikrikarddaniel/biomakefiles/doc/running_diamond_megan.md

 MEGAN can be joined together so that you can for instance find out the KEGG or BioCyc reaction identifiers for proteins you're interested in.

+In `lib/make/makefile.geneontology` there are rules to make tab separated files from the files you can download from the geneontology.org site.

 ### Comparing

 MEGAN provides several analysis possibilities.
 If you have several samples that